-Not all homes in Charlotte, VT are farm orientated.
+Not all Charlotte, VT real estate is farm orientated.
 Stately old structures from the 1700s grace the Four Corners, the town’s acknowledged center at the intersection of Ferry and Greenbush roads.
 "Two of them used to be taverns," says Susan Stuck, a writer and history buff who chose the town a few years ago as the best place for her to live and raise her children.
 "The one on the northwest corner even a has a spring-loaded ballroom floor."
 She goes on to say there’s really a wide range of lifestyles and housing styles throughout the town, from rental property and riding stables, raised ranches and contemporary colonials, to modest summer camps on Thompson's Point and magnificent hidden estates.

 Get Ahead - Register to keep track of your favorite listings and email updates when similar properties hit the market.

 Looking for Charlotte VT real estate?
 Click here to jump to current listings.

 The pronunciation of Charlotte VT - with the accent on the second syllable (shar-LOTT) - is always a source of curiosity to those hearing it for the first time.
 The town was named in honor of Charlotta Sophia of Mecklenburg Strelity, the bride of King George III.
 Had the young queen ever been privileged to visit her namesake, she surely would have been pleased to note its great beauty.

 Its lush, rural countryside and miles of wooded shoreline have always attracted seekers of beautiful, private or fertile acreage, among them many of the Green Mountain Boys, including the Allen brothers - Ethan, Ira, Herman, and Zimri - all of whom once owned land there.
 One of the town’s better-known residents was world-famous landscape architect Dan Kiley.